Bram1903/AntiHealthIndicator/README.md

 - `AntiHealthIndicator.Notify` Notifies the player when a new update is available.
 - `AntiHealthIndicator.Bypass` Prevents the player from receiving spoofed data (if enabled in the config).
+- `AntiHealthIndicator.Debug` Allows the player to receive debug messages periodically in-game when debugging is enabled in the config.

 ## Installation